Mdhesari/simple-bank-api/README.md

 - The Default currency is assumed to be Toman
 - We don't consider any authorization policy in this project (as mentioned in document).
-- Most components are tested with written test.
+- Most components are tested with unit test.

 ### Prerequisites